mpicbg-csbd/unet-smfish-seg/notes/notes.md

 I don't know if Carine is going to work on this data any more...
 I don't know if Nadine is interested in working with it anymore...
 But I think Christoff Z is interested in smFISH [it doesn't have to be exactly these images]?
 I could just work on these images without having a biological goal or partnership?
 What is the challenging aspect of this work that separates it from other membrane segmentation problems?
 The tissue distortions.
 So either you need to make a model which is custom engineered for distorted tissue, or you need a custom heuristic for the cell segmentation at the end which is engineered for distorted tissue.
 But there are other labs and people which have shown an interest in exactly this cell segmenter!
 That's probably because they didn't know that other options exist.
 Every year a bunch of new papers are published on histology image object segmentation and identification....

-# PROBLEM: The cell segmentations are bad, despite the membrane segmentation being good.
+# PROBLEM: The cell segmentations are bad,
+despite the membrane segmentation being good.

 My cell segmentation is not smart, and the membrane can be misleading.
 I can either try to improve the membrane segmentation despite the label noise and inherent ambiguity, or I can constrain the cell segmentation in some way based on prior knowledge about cells.
 Right now cell can be any shape or size.
 It's completely determined by the membrane segmentation.
 We could do a progressive merging of the cells afterwards, based on existing data?
 Or we could do instance segmentation entirely within the deep learning framework?

-# NOTE: here's how the patchwidth/stepwidth/info_travel_dist/maxpool_grid/borderwidth constraints work
+# NOTE: here's how the patchwidth/stepwidth/info_travel_dist
+/maxpool_grid/borderwidth constraints work

 If we want our predictions to line up perfectly we have to have both step and width be integer multiples of 2**n_pool, and we have to normalize image-wise, not patch wise. (maybe do it patch wise anyways?).
 And since we're ignoring a small border region around each patch we have to make step smaller than width while keeping it an integer multiple of 2**n_pool, and this difference must be at least twice the info-travel-distance, which is at least as big as 2**n_pool.

 With this system we'll have overlaps of the predicted regions on adjacent patches as well as the black border regions.

-# IGNORE: PROBLEM: I can't use tensorflow package, because I have tensorflow-gpu package installed
+# IGNORE: PROBLEM: I can't use tensorflow package
+, because I have tensorflow-gpu package installed

 But the tensorflow-gpu package doesn't work, because I'm on a node without a gpu, so there is no libcuda.so.
 This holds *even if I specify that I want to use a CPU by setting cuda_visible_devices=''*.